umuplus/cloudomium-middleware/README.md

-# Cloudomium
+# Cloudomium Middleware

 This project is a set of tools for easier serverless development on AWS Lambda.

 ## Middleware Engine for AWS Lambda

-The middleware engine **CloudomiumLambda** provides methods for adding set of function in front of handler, as well as the afterwards.
+The middleware engine **CloudomiumLambda** provides methods for adding set of functions in front of the handler, as well as the afterwards.

 ### Before / After The Lambda Handler